kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 ### Dirty bit
 Todo

-### Execution bit.
+### Execution bit
-The execution bit defines whether bytes in a page can be executes as CPU instructions.
+The execution bit defines whether bytes in a page can be executed as CPU instructions.
 By disabling a page, it prevents code that is maliciously stored in the process memory (e.g. by stack overflow) from being easily executed. (further reading: http://en.wikipedia.org/wiki/NX_bit#Hardware_background)
 ```